 Many factors play into choosing a data migration strategy including data architecture, applications, business needs, and other drivers.
 Today, I want to dive into the most basic of these strategies: the lift and shift data migration.

 To recap, the lift-and-shift involves moving applications, data, and other operational solutions used on-premises and simply transferring them to the cloud, without redesigning or changing the workload.
 The final result ideally looks and behaves similar to the on-premises database workload.

 In fact, the lift and shift approach is the original data migration strategy, dating back to when fewer cloud solutions were available.
-Now, of course, organizations can choose from many cloud-based, serverless solutions to optimize cost while simultaneously improving performance.
+Now, of course, organisations can choose from many cloud-based, server-less solutions to optimise cost while simultaneously improving performance.
 Platform advancements and new products continue to simplify and accelerate data migration projects.

 The lift and shift has several advantages

-The lift and shift is the fastest way to move an on-premises database onto public cloud resources because you don’t need to spend time on optimization or code revisions.
+The lift and shift is the fastest way to move an on-premises database onto public cloud resources because you don’t need to spend time on optimisation or code revisions.
 It’s also the cheapest migration model since you aren’t paying for code or configuration changes.
-However, these upfront savings can also cost more in the long run if you miss opportunities to optimize workload costs.
+However, these upfront savings can also cost more in the long run if you miss opportunities to optimise workload costs.

 From a planning standpoint, it requires the least amount of project resources.
 In select situations, this strategy can be less risky than refactoring an app.
 This is especially true if you don’t have the resources to perform code updates without compromising performance.

-Finally, sometimes, optimization is just too costly with existing resources.
+Finally, sometimes, optimisation is just too costly with existing resources.
 Lift and shift can allow companies to prolong the lifespan of a struggling workload.